How to write a great cover letter

 Do your research!

-Just as you would do if you were preparing for a job interview, you should be thoroughly researching the company, business and the role as much as possible before you even think about starting your cover letter.
+Just as you would do if you were preparing for a job interview, you should be thoroughly researching the company and the role as much as possible before you even think about starting your cover letter.

 Keep it short and sweet

 People often make the mistake of using a cover letter as a space to regurgitate and elaborate on what's already in their CV.
-This is not the case!
+This shouldn't be the case!

 Whilst your cover letter can refer to some of the info in your CV, keep it short, sharp and convincing so that the reader is pulled in and wants to read your CV to learn more.

-Always stick to one page and 3-4 paragraphs max (more on structure below).
+Always stick to one page, formed of about 3-4 paragraphs max (we'll cover the structure in more detail below).

 Be formal but friendly